YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 As it happens, creating a table or a view inevitably creates a composite type with the same name.
 This explains the arithmetic outcome _"(69 + 119) = 118"_ in the list above.
 Further, creating a composite type inevitably creates a companion row in _pg_class_ with _relkind::text = 'c'_.
 Notice, though, that the categorization of catalog table rows above has no entry for _"type-companion"_.
 This shows that, as it happens, there are no explicitly created composite types in _pg_catalog_ or _information_schema_.

-Finally, notice that the schema objects that the _"07-customize-template1.sql"_ script creates are useful to the tenant roles other than the _"client"_ role but might bring a potential security risk if they were accessible to sessions that authorize as the _"client"_ role.
+Finally, notice that the schema-objects that the _"07-customize-template1.sql"_ script creates are useful to the tenant roles other than the _"client"_ role but might bring a potential security risk if they were accessible to sessions that authorize as the _"client"_ role.
 So _"06-xfer-schema-grants-from-public-to-clstr-developer.sql"_ script handles these too.

 #### What does the "06-xfer-schema-grants-from-public-to-clstr-developer.sql" script do?